 Rare 1856 Pattern Royal Marines or Mounted

-Drummer's Sword, for sale
+Drummer's Sword, sold

 In good to very good condition, a rare curved blade variant of

 the British army drummer's sword, regimentally marked, complete

 Marked "RM.
 PLD.
 80" to one edge of the grip, "2.

 6I" to the other, these scarce swords do occasionally come

 onto the market as Royal Marine drummer swords, but we do not believe

 they are, not least the correct name for the Royal Marines at that